 We usually cook for our cafe and you will be offered mostly the same home-made food with local ingredients - so often lots of fish, lobster and other local Barbudan produce, and not too much meat, but we do raise and eat our own animals so you will need to be happy with this.
 We cook once a day and provide your meals 5 days a week, so you will buy or prepare your own food and snacks at other times such as at weekends; there are also several really nice fast food sellers on Barbuda and a couple of bars.

 We have had many previous volunteers who have made friends here.
 They have enjoyed the lifestyle, the beaches and gone fishing, hunting, beach-combing and out on boat trips.
-Barbuda is expensive as everything is imported so you will need your own funds to pay for some of these activities and at the moment there is no bank, only one atm that doesn't often work, so you will need to bring some cash in US$.
+Barbuda is expensive as everything is imported so you will need your own funds to pay for these activities and at the moment there is a part-time bank, only one atm that doesn't often work, so you will need to bring some cash in US$.

 You will come via Antigua, as the ferry and/or flights for Barbuda leave from there and an overnight stay there is necessary.
 We go to Antigua to buy groceries and for other essential services when we need to, but it is very expensive for us to do this.
 We have access to a vehicle some days and go out to the beach occasionally for picnics, happy hours and camping.
 There is only one village so there are not many shops, a few bars and not much entertainment!
-Barbuda is not for everyone...but so far only one person has been disappointed and she was just a waste of my time, BUT you should read the website if you need more info and a clearer idea of the island way of life.
+Barbuda is not for everyone...but so far only one person has been disappointed and she was just a waste of my time, BUT you should read the website before you come to Barbuda.

 Limited internet access